mmmarinho/ROS2_Tutorial/docs/source/preamble/python/installing_python.rst

 For some Python packages to work well with the default Python in Ubuntu, they must be installed through :program:`apt`.
 If you deviate from this, you can cause issues that might not be easy to recover from.

-For the purposes of this tutorial, let us install
+For the purposes of this tutorial, let us install :code:`pip` and :code:`venv`

 .. code-block:: console